Almansi-type decomposition for slice regular functions of several quaternionic variables: Introduction

 We describe the structure of the paper.
-In Section 2 we recall the main features of slice regular functions of several quaternionic variables and some properties from \cite{Parteteorica} we will need through the paper.
-Section 3 is divided into three parts: in the first one we state the main results described above, whose proofs are postponed in the third part, while in the second one we show some preliminary results.
+In Section 2 we recall from \cite{Parteteorica} and \cite{Several} the main features of slice regular functions of several quaternionic variables and some properties of partial spherical values and derivatives.
+Section 3 is divided into three parts: in the first one we state the main results described above, whose proofs are postponed to \S 3.3, while in the second one we show some preliminary results.

-The last section is devoted to applications of Almansi decomposition.
-First, we apply Theorem \ref{Teorema principale} to slice regular polynomials, where the components are given through zonal harmonics, which are some particular rotational invariant harmonic functions.
-Then, we give a different proof of the several quaternionic variables version of Fueter's Theorem and prove the biharmonicity of any slice regular function w.r.t. each variable (Corollary \ref{Corollario biarmonicita}), justifying a posteriori the existence of an Almansi-type decomposition.
-Moreover, we are able to give examples of monogenic functions of several variables, in the spirit of Fueter's Theorem (Proposition \ref{proposizione componenti ordinate monogeniche}) generated by the components of Almansi decomposition.
-Finally, we derive various formulas (\S \ref{Sezione integrali}), such as mean value and Poisson formulas.
+Last section is devoted to applications of Almansi-type decomposition.
+First, we apply Theorem \ref{Teorema principale} to slice regular polynomials, where the components are given through zonal harmonics, namely, rotational invariant harmonic functions.
+Then, by the harmonicity of the components of Almansi-type decompositions, we give a different proof of the several variables version of Fueter's Theorem (\cite[Theorem 4.10]{Parteteorica}) and prove the biharmonicity of any slice regular function w.r.t. each variable (Corollary \ref{Corollario biarmonicita}), justifying a posteriori the existence of an Almansi-type decomposition.
+Moreover, we are able to give examples of monogenic functions of several variables, in the spirit of Fueter's Theorem (Proposition \ref{proposizione componenti ordinate monogeniche}) generated from the components of Almansi-type decomposition.
+Finally, we derive various formulas (\S \ref{Sezione integrali}), such as mean value and Poisson formulas for slice regular functions.